The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 Pros:

-* Lines up raid buffs as best as possible when a 6 minute burst window is no longer achievable.
+* Lines up raid buffs as best as possible when a six minute burst window is no longer achievable.
 * Allows for a burst window under second potion.

 Cons:

-* Loses a use of Technical at 6 minutes.
+* Loses a use of Technical at six minutes.

 ## Recommended Samba Timings